lucacav/steg-in-the-wild/README.md

 ## Image Attacks

 * [Docker servers targeted with Lemon_Duck](https://www.bleepingcomputer.com/news/security/docker-servers-hacked-in-ongoing-cryptomining-malware-campaign/): attackers gain access to exposed Docker APIs and by exploiting Lemon_Duck runs a malicious container to fetch a script hidden in a PNG image.
-* [Massive use of steganography to implement an attack chain against French entities](https://www.proofpoint.com/us/blog/threat-insight/serpent-no-swiping-new-backdoor-targets-french-entities-unique-attack-chain): image steganography is used for hiding various payloads (including a base64-encoded PowerShell script) to install the Serpent backdoor.
+* [Massive use of steganography to implement an attack chain against French entities](https://www.proofpoint.com/us/blog/threat-insight/serpent-no-swiping-new-backdoor-targets-french-entities-unique-attack-chain): image steganography is used for hiding various payloads (including a base64-encoded PowerShell script) to install the Serpent backdoor
-* [SteamHide exploits Steam profile images to download malware](https://www.gdatasoftware.com/blog/steamhide-malware-in-profile-images): malicious encrypted code is placed within the PropertyTagICCProfile value.
+* [SteamHide exploits Steam profile images to download malware](https://www.gdatasoftware.com/blog/steamhide-malware-in-profile-images): malicious encrypted code is placed within the PropertyTagICCProfile value
 * [OilRig covertly communicates via emails and image steganography](https://unit42.paloaltonetworks.com/oilrig-novel-c2-channel-steganography/): secret data is embedded in BMP images and sent as the attachment of fake mails
 * [Enterprises in Japan and Europe attacked also by using Mimikatz](https://ics-cert.kaspersky.com/reports/2020/05/28/steganography-in-targeted-attacks-on-industrial-enterprises/): malicious XLS containing Trojan.MSExcel.Agent.be are used to retrieve an image hiding the Trojan-PSW.PowerShell.Mimikatz
 * [IcedID and BokBot](https://www.group-ib.com/blog/icedid): an image is used to retrieve the shellcode and the IcedID core (see, [here](https://sysopfb.github.io/malware,/icedid/2020/04/28/IcedIDs-updated-photoloader.html) for more details on the IcedID PhotoLoader)